What is Finger Feeding?

 Finger feeding variations with a syringe

 • A blunt ended syringe can be used to house the supplement at the end of the feeding tube.
-The advantage of this system is that the feeder can slowly push the plunger down on the filled syringe to maintain a steady flow of milk when baby is sucking; pausing as needed for baby to swallow or rest.
+The advantage of this system is that, if needed, the feeder can slowly push the plunger down on the filled syringe to maintain a steady flow of milk when baby is sucking; pausing as needed for baby to swallow or rest.

 • A curved tip syringe can also be used to introduce milk along your finger while baby suckles.